 I got my PhD from Department of Linguistics, New York University (NYU) and and Master's from The Chinese University of Hong Kong (CUHK) .

 My research interest lies primarily in semantics and pragmatics, as well as their interactions with syntax.
-More specifically, I have worked on Mandarin (and its dialects), Cantonese, and English in the following areas:
+More specifically, I have worked on Mandarin (and its dialects), Cantonese, English, and Japanese in the following areas:

 Quantification and measurement